jurgob/jurgo-boemo-blog/content/blog/thinking_in_react_in_few_words/index.md

 ## The "Minimal State" Affair

 There's a concept in [Thinking in React](https://react.dev/learn/thinking-in-react) that I think is super important and hard to achieve: **Find the minimal but complete representation of UI state**.
-Everyone agrees with this in principle, yet I see everyone failing.
-Let's do an example, you want to make a type `user` which has birthDate and the current age.
+Everyone agrees with this in principle, yet I see many developers struggling with this.
+Let's do an example: You want to make a type `user` which has birthDate and the current age.
 The type is:

 ```ts
 type User = {